We must change how we listen to, engage with, respond to, and support Black, Indigenous and People of Color (BIPOC) and Tribal members in Oregon.

 - Directly communicate with other community leaders and bring feedback from them back to the Council.

 - Identify areas of potential future collaboration with the state and outside stakeholders.

 The Racial Justice Council will have six separate committees, each with co-leads.
 Racial Justice Council members will each sit on one committee.
 Additional committee members with relevant expertise will be appointed to each committee as well.

 In addition to the education committee of this Council, existing education committees are charged with developing statewide education equity plans for the State of Oregon and will report regularly to the Racial Justice Council and receive feedback from the Council as well.

 Similarly, the Governor established her Behavioral Health Advisory Council in October of 2019 to serve as an advisory body and develop recommendations aimed at addressing gaps in the state’s behavioral health system regardless of race, ethnicity, location or housing status.
 The existing and ongoing work of the Behavioral Health Advisory Council will be aligned with the Racial Justice Council in its charge to provide a racial equity-centered action plan for the State of Oregon’s behavioral health system including concrete actions, policies, and potential investments.
 The Racial Justice Council’s Health Equity Committee will work with the existing Behavioral Health Advisory Council to craft an integrated report for the full Racial Justice Council.

-The Racial Justice Council and associated Committee will be led by two of the Governor’s policy advisors, Sophorn Cheang and Shannon Singleton.
+The Racial Justice Council and associated Committee will be led by the Racial Justice Council's policy advisor and the RJC Coordinator, Linda Roman and Nolan Douglass.
 Additional Governor’s staff and state agency staff with domain expertise will staff the individual committees.

 For individuals with disabilities, individuals who speak a language other than English or individuals without easy access to computers, RJC can provide documents in alternate formats such as other languages, large print, braille, printed materials or a format you prefer.